 We live in a world where most of what we do in our daily lives involves some form of advanced technology.
 From how we communicate with one another, to how we work in our careers—each year comes a new and improved innovation that helps us go about our day smarter and more effectively.
+Read more about some ways that companies are reducing their carbon footprint by implementing an energy management solution.

 “Software applications and other information technologies — such as sensors, wireless connections and artificial intelligence — will play in enabling the next-generation electrical grid, one that is more capable of seamlessly integrating electricity generated by solar installations, wind farms or next-generation batteries,” said Heather Clancy, Editorial Director at GreenBiz in a recent article.